 You can get a great view from Nikki Beach at the Fairmont Monte Carlo, where you can watch the cars go through the curves and in and out of the tunnels.

 Monaco is quite a blend of Old World and modern influences.
-No trip is complete without visiting the casino, built in the late 1800s in the grand Belle Époque style of Paris.
+No trip is complete without visiting the casino, built in the late 1800s in Paris’s grand Belle Époque style.
 Entering the lobby is free, but pay 10€ (about $10.87 US) to enter the Salon Europe, which opens at 2 p.m. daily.
-Even if you aren't a casino fan, this is a magnificent experience—and doesn't everyone expect James Bond to swagger past?
+Even if you aren’t a casino fan, this is a magnificent experience—and doesn’t everyone expect James Bond to swagger past?

-As you walk through Monte Carlo, past shops holding Bentleys, Maseratis, and Lamborghinis next to Chanel, Christian Louboutin, and Diro, the glitz and glamour surrounds you.
-Be sure to explore the shops at La Métropole Shopping Center, which consists of three levels under the Métropole Hotel, and then make your way past the casino to the most exclusive shopping area: Monte-Carlo Pavilions.
-These futuristic-shaped buildings house the world's most luxurious brands.
+As you walk through Monte Carlo, past shops holding Bentleys, Maseratis, and Lamborghinis next to Chanel, Christian Louboutin, and Diro, the glitz and glamour surround you.
+Be sure to explore the shops at La Métropole Shopping Center, which consists of three levels under the Métropole Hotel, and then pass the casino to the most exclusive shopping area: Monte-Carlo Pavilions.
+These futuristic-shaped buildings house the world’s most luxurious brands.

 Peruse the winding old town streets, boutiques, sidewalk cafés, and the Oceanographic Museum of Monaco.
-Monaco is also dotted with gardens, so as you explore, be sure to uncover the bounties of flora and fauna.
+Monaco is also dotted with gardens, so as you explore, uncover the bounties of flora and fauna.

-The seafood is always fresh wherever you go, and if it's spring, be sure to order the asparagus.
-Because there are so many different international visitors, you can find a variety of foods.
+The seafood is always fresh wherever you go; if it’s spring, be sure to order the asparagus.
+Because there are so many international visitors, you can find a variety of foods.
 Stop by Song Qi for lunch or dinner to sample some of the best Asian food outside of Asia.
 The dim sum lunch (with a glass of wine) is perfection.

 For a dinner to remember, head to Cipriani Monte Carlo.
-It features classic Italian flavors and feels as though you are stepping onto a yacht.
-This is the place to see and be seen, but it also embodies simple, great food with amazing service.
-With so much homemade pasta, it's hard not to overeat, but save room for dessert—and a limoncello, of course.
+It features classic Italian flavors and feels like stepping onto a yacht.
+This is the place to see and be seen, but it also embodies simple, great food with fantastic service.
+With so much homemade pasta, it’s hard not to over eat but save room for dessert—and a limoncello.

 Hotels vary from high-end to small boutique properties.
-For a luxury stay in the center of the city, you will feel wrapped in opulence and history at the Hotel Métropole Monte-Carlo, which dates back to 1886.
-Truly, it is a most exquisite stay in the heart of Monaco.
+For a luxury stay in the city’s center, you will feel wrapped in opulence and history at the Hotel Métropole Monte-Carlo, which dates back to 1886.
+Honestly, it is a most exquisite stay in the heart of Monaco.

 Grand Prix fans will enjoy Columbus Monte-Carlo, a small boutique property in Fontvieille previously owned by race car driver David Coulthard.
 Many of the teams still stay at the hotel, and the chic, urban feel of the space is much different from the other two options.

-Monaco is a bit of fantasy, but while watching the sunset over the Mediterranean, you may perhaps realize that fairy tales really can come true.
+Monaco is a bit of fantasy, but while watching the sunset over the Mediterranean, you may realize that fairy tales can come true.